enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/jobs/spring.rst

 is actually initialized by a servlet initialization listener, and the application code just uses Spring, never creating a SpringContext itself.

 JQM uses the same method, with an event handler.
-It also has a specialized runner which retrieves the job bean from the Spring context and run it (it must implement Runnable).
+It also has a specialized runner which retrieves the job bean from the Spring context and runs it (it must implement Runnable).

 The payload can be defined like this::